 - 1. Visual inspection performed by an individual certified as a reserve specialist or professional reserve analyst by the Community Associations Institute or the Association of Professional Reserve Analysts. - 2.
 Identification of common area elements inspected. - 3.
-Estimated remaining useful life of each element. - 4.
-Replacement cost or deferred maintenance expense of each element. - 5.
-Recommended annual reserve amount needed for replacement or deferred maintenance expense of each element. - 6.
-Studies must be maintained for at least 15 years after completion.
+Estimation of remaining useful life of each element. - 4.
+Estimation of replacement cost or deferred maintenance expense of each element. - 5.
+Recommendation annual reserve amount needed for replacement or deferred maintenance expense of each element. - 6.
+Maintenance of studies maintained for at least 15 years after completion.
 Residential condominiums three stories or higher must have structural integrity reserve study every 10 years.

-SB 4-D DEADLINES Structural Integrity Reserve Study Distance from Building Age Deadline Coastline Any Associations existing on July 1, 2022, that are controlled by non-developer unit owners Dec.
+SB 4-D DEADLINES Structural Integrity Reserve Study Distance from Coastline Building Age Deadline Any Associations existing on July 1, 2022, that are controlled by non-developer unit owners Dec.
 31, 2024, then every 10 years.